adventuregamestudio/ags/PSP/readme.txt

   to effectively disable caching.
 samplerate: The sound playback sample rate, typical values are 44100, 22050, 11025.
 Lower values mean a slight speedup with the trade-off of reduced sound quality.

+[midi]
-enable_midi: If 1, midi music will be played.
+enabled: If 1, midi music will be played.
 This requires a set of GUS patches, see above.
+preload_patches: Determines whether all GUS patches are loaded the first time a midi files is played.
+This will take several seconds during which the game is unresponsive, but it will provide faster loading of subsequent midi files.

 [graphics]
 scaling: The game's graphics can either be shown unscaled in their original resolution or stretched